ollama/ollama/docs/import.md

 Ollama supports a set of model architectures, with support for more coming soon:

-- Llama
-- Mistral
+- Llama & Mistral
 - Falcon & RW
-- GPTNeoX
+- GPT-NeoX
 - BigCode

 To view a model's architecture, check its `config.json` file.
 You should see an entry under `architecture` (e.g. `LlamaForCausalLM`).